-When a say-on-pay proposal receives less than 70% support of votes cast (for and against), ISS will conduct in the following year a qualitative review of the compensation committee's responsiveness to shareholder opposition.
-This review will take into consideration the following:
+When a say-on-pay proposal receives less than 70% support of votes cast (for and against), ISS will conduct a qualitative review of the compensation committee's responsiveness to shareholder opposition at the next annual meeting.

+This review of a company's responsiveness will take into consideration the following:

-- The disclosure of details on the breadth of engagement, including information on the frequency and timing of engagements, the number of institutional investors, and the company participants (including whether independent directors participated); - > The disclosure of specific feedback received from investors on concerns that led them to vote against the proposal; - Specific and meaningful actions taken to address the issues that contributed to the low level of support; - > Other recent compensation actions taken by the company and/or the persistence of problematic issues: - Whether the issues raised are recurring or isolated; - > The company's ownership structure; and - > Whether the proposal's support level was less than 50 percent, which would warrant the highest degree of responsiveness.
+- The disclosure of details on the breadth of engagement, including information on the frequency and timing of engagements, the number of institutional investors, and the company participants (including whether independent directors participated); - > The disclosure of specific feedback received from investors on concerns that led them to vote against the proposal; - Specific and meaningful actions taken to address the issues that contributed to the low level of support; - Other recent compensation actions taken by the company and/or the persistence of problematic issues; - Whether the issues raised are recurring or isolated; - > The company's ownership structure; and - > Whether the proposal's support level was less than 50 percent, which would warrant the highest degree of responsiveness.

+In the case of low support in connection with an unusual situation (such as a proxy contest or bankruptcy), ISS will still review how the board considered investor dissent and took actions to meaningfully respond.
 If the company has not demonstrated adequate responsiveness, ISS will generally recommend a vote against the say-on-pay proposal and incumbent compensation committee members.
-ISS may limit the adverse recommendation to the say-on-pay proposal if the board has demonstrated a moderate degree of responsiveness but which falls short of a sufficiently robust response.
+ISS may limit the adverse recommendation to the say-on-pay proposal if the board has demonstrated a moderate degree of responsiveness, but which falls short of a sufficiently robust response.
 In cases of multiple years of insufficient responsiveness indicating a systemic problem around board stewardship and oversight, ISS may recommend against the full board.